smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Images/index.md

 !@

 ## Static Icons
 Static icons are pre-existing images on the remote system that you may reference and use in your own application.
+Each OEM will design their own custom static icons but you can get an overview of the available icons from the icons designed for the the open source [Generic HMI](https://smartdevicelink.com/en/guides/sdl-overview-guides/user-interface/static-icons/).
 Static icons are fully supported by the screen manager via an @![iOS]`SDLArtwork`!@ @![android, javaSE, javaEE]`SdlArtwork`!@ initializer.
 Static icons can be used in primary and secondary graphic fields, soft button image fields, and menu icon fields.

 @![iOS]
 ##### Objective-C